shivannis/xandr-docs-public/xandr-docs/articles/monetize/what-is-a-venue.md

 There are two sets of criteria used to create a venue:

-- In an external (non-Xandr) environment, there must be an average of 2,500,000 impressions recorded each day over the 14-day period.
+- In an external (non-Microsoft Advertising) environment, there must be an average of 2,500,000 impressions recorded each day over the 14-day period.
-- In an internal (Xandr) inventory environment, there must be an average of 100,000 impressions recorded each day over the 14-day period.
+- In an internal (Microsoft Advertising) inventory environment, there must be an average of 100,000 impressions recorded each day over the 14-day period.

 When one of these criteria are met, a venue gets created on that level, corresponding to whichever tag-url-geo (or tag-url, or tag-geo, or tag, etc.) on which the threshold is exceeded.

 > [!IMPORTANT]
 > When calculating average impression numbers for venue creation, days in which no impressions were recorded are not counted, but they are counted as part of the 14-day period.
 For example, if 1,200,000 impressions were recorded in the last 14 days, but four of those days had zero impressions, the system will divide 1,200,000 by 10 (14-4) to determine the daily average.
-In this case, the result (120,000) would be sufficient to create a venue from Xandr inventory.
+In this case, the result (120,000) would be sufficient to create a venue from Microsoft Advertising inventory.
 However, if even one impression was recorded on each of those four days, the system would divide 1,200,000 by 14 to determine the daily average.
-In this case, the result (85,714) would not be sufficient to create a venue for inventory from Xandr.
+In this case, the result (85,714) would not be sufficient to create a venue for inventory from Microsoft Advertising.

 ## Example